 Sports travel insurance from the renowned specialist sports insurer SportsCover Direct provides single day or annual multi trip cover for holidays world-wide and can include cover for activities such as tandem sky diving (the company no longer cover solo skydivers).

-The company also offer 'ActivityTopUp' - which means their cover can be combined with another companies standard annual travel policy negating the need to duplicate insurance cover.
+The company also offer 'ActivityTopUp' for one or multiple days cover abroad - which means their cover can be combined with another companies standard annual travel policy negating the need to duplicate insurance cover.

 SportsCover Direct offer a separate policy which offers Sports Accident Cover including Physiotherapy cover, Loss of Earnings, Personal Liability Protection, Legal expenses, Personal Accident Benefits and Rehabilitation cover.
 Just select Sports Accident cover from the products list on their site.

 The quote process with SportsCover Direct policies is really easy, and you can check the price of your policy without entering personal details, allowing you to decide whether it is cheap enough before progressing further.